EliCDavis/iter/README.md

 ### Range

-Range is a bound iteractor that counts up from 0 to n-1 the value specified
+Range is a bound iterator that emits values incrementally starting from 0 and increasing to n-1, with n being the value specified in the Range constructor.

 ```golang
 package main